Pain, few gains for investors as markets slumped in 2022

 Most of Musk’s wealth is tied up in Tesla stock, which started falling in April when he disclosed a stake in Twitter.
-The collapse in the stock price has bumped Musk into second place on Forbes’ list of the world’s wealthiest people, behind cosmetic magnate Bernard Arnault.
+The falling stock price bumped Musk into second place on Forbes’ list of the world’s wealthiest people, behind Bernard Arnault, chairman of luxury goods maker LVMH.

 — Tom Krisher

 For full coverage of Elon Musk, Twitter and Tesla, go to https://apnews.com/hub/twitter-inc

 The highest inflation in four decades is hitting consumers right in their wallets.

 Households coping with higher prices are likely depleting savings built up during the pandemic.
 Wages went up, although not at the same pace as inflation.
 Credit card debt ballooned, and rents increased.

 Aggressive rate hikes by the Fed have pushed up the cost of borrowing money.
 But while the average rate on a credit card rose to 16.3% in August, according to the government, the average rate for a savings account is still just 0.2%.

 UKRAINE WAR IMPACT